-To better illustrate the correlations between individual calendar months, a SAA index is calculated by averaging interannual SLP anomalies over 40°S to 10°S and 40°W to 10°W and this index is correlated with the tropical wind power anomalies for every calendar month combination (Fig. 5 a,c).
-The results from SODA and GODAS agree well with respect to the two seasonal maxima around February and October.
-February and March SAA anomalies appear to be most influential with high correlations both instantaneous and in the following months up to July.
-As seen in Fig. 3, western equatorial wind stress alone is significantly correlated with Atl3 SST anomalies.
-Fig. 5 b and d thus assess the relationship between the SAA index and western equatorial wind stress.
-While the pattern is very similar to the correlation between the SAA variability and anomalous wind power, using wind power results in stronger correlations at zero lag in February and March, i.e. in the months that appear to play the key role in affecting the seasonally excited Bjerknes feedback.
+is very similar to the correlation between the SAA variability and anomalous wind power, using wind power results in stronger correlations at zero lag in February and March: that is, in the months that appear to play the key role in affecting the seasonally excited Bjerknes feedback.
 This difference between western equatorial wind stress and tropical wind power is due to the fact that wind power takes into account 1) the full region over which wind stress variability affects equatorial SSTs and 2) the state of the ocean that the wind stress anomaly is acting on.
-Ultimately, it is wind power not wind stress that drives changes in the available potential energy (thermocline slope) of the equatorial ocean.
-Note that as climatological westward surface currents, i.e. currents in the same direction as the trade winds, are stronger south of the equator, zonal wind stress anomalies will translate into stronger wind power anomalies when they occur south of the equator.
+Ultimately, it is wind power, not wind stress, that drives changes in the available potential energy (thermocline slope) of the equatorial ocean.
+Note that, since climatological westward surface currents (i.e., currents in the same direction as the trade winds) are stronger south of the equator, zonal wind stress anomalies will translate into stronger wind power anomalies when they occur south of the equator.

-While Figure 3 shows the seasonal dependence in wind power-Atl3 SST lag-lead correlations and Figure 5 the equivalent for wind power-SAA index correlations, Figure 6 shows the resulting seasonal dependence in the correlation between the SAA index and Atl3 SST anomalies.
-Given that wind power anomalies are seen to lead June-July-August (JJA) Alt3 anomalies by 1-3 months (Fig. 3) and that these March-April-May-June wind power anomalies are in turn led by SAA anomalies by between 1-4 months (Fig. 5), in Figure 6 we see significant correlations between JJA Atl3 SST anomalies and February-March-April SAA anomalies.
+While Fig. 3 shows the seasonal dependence in wind power-Atl3 SST lag-lead correlations and Fig. 5 shows the equivalent for wind power-SAA index correlations, Fig. 6 shows the resulting seasonal dependence in the correlation between the SAA index and Atl3 SST anomalies.
+Given that wind power anomalies are seen to lead JJA Alt3 anomalies by 1-3 months (Fig. 3) and that these March-June wind power anomalies are in turn led by SAA anomalies by between 1 and 4 months (Fig. 5), in Fig. 6 we see significant correlations between JJA Atl3 SST anomalies and February-April SAA anomalies.

-In summary, tropical wind power anomalies are significantly influenced by the variations in the South Atlantic Anticyclone.
-The connection is strongest in February and March, presumably because there are no strong local dynamical feedbacks acting within the equatorial Atlantic at this time of year so that the equatorial Atlantic is then more sensitive to remotely forced perturbations in the south easterly trades.
+In summary, tropical wind power anomalies are significantly influenced by the variations in the South Atlantic anticyclone.
+The connection is strongest in February and March, presumably because there are no strong local dynamical feedbacks acting within the equatorial Atlantic at this time of year so that the equatorial Atlantic is then more sensitive to remotely forced perturbations in the southeasterly trades.
 These results suggest that a stronger than normal SAA kicks off an intensification of the trade winds and thus results in an early onset of the seasonally excited Bjerknes feedback.
 Conversely, a weaker than normal SAA resulting in weaker than normal trades could result in a delay in the onset of the seasonally excited Bjerknes feedback.
-Consistent with this interpretation we find significant correlations between variability in the SAA in March and western equatorial Atlantic wind stress in the following months as well as between WEA wind stress and Atl3 SST between May and July.
-Analyzing tropical wind power in addition to western equatorial wind stress gives a stronger relationship with the SAA and results in an extra month of lead time.
+Consistent with this interpretation, we find significant correlations between variability in the SAA in March and western equatorial Atlantic wind stress in the following months as well as between WEA wind stress and Atl3 SST between May and July.
+Analyzing tropical wind power in addition to WEA wind stress gives a stronger relationship with the SAA and results in an extra month of lead time.
 In addition to the shift in trade wind onset, anomalously strong or weak wind power might impact the intensity of the cold tongue development.